GermanCoopCommunity/GermanCoopCommunityTemplateV2.Altis/README.md

 # GermanCoopCommunityTemplateV2

-This is the new version of the German Coop Community Mission Template.
+This is the new (second) version of the German Coop Community Mission Template.

 General:

 - Side: BLUFOR
 - Faction: NATO
-- Playable Units: 77
+- Playable Units: 79, which are...
+                      - 7x 10 per squad
+                      - 2 OPZ
+                      - 4 pilots
+                      - 1 jet pilot
+                      - 2 curators

 Features:

-- Nametags
+- nametags
-- MPS (Teamkill, Baserape, Vehicles)
+- Mission Protection System (Teamkill, Baserape, Vehicle Restriction) with Foul System
-- 3rd Person in vehicles only
+- 3rd person in vehicles and in base only
-- Briefing
+- briefing
-- Earplugs
+- earplugs
-- Insignia
+- insignia
+- some minor enhancements like jumping

 Complete Zeus support including:

-- every vehicle and unit editable for all Zeus
+- every vehicle and unit editable for all curators
 - Respawn-, JIP- compatible